Frequently Asked Questions

 Who will be teaching the classes?

-degree from Lebanon Valley College in Pennsylvania and has instructed people of all ages and backgrounds including high school
+from Lebanon Valley College in Pennsylvania and has instructed people of all ages and backgrounds including high school students,

-students, college students, professional groups, trade groups, hotel and resort workers, doctors, lawyers, dentists, dental
+college students, professional groups, trade groups, hotel and resort workers, doctors, lawyers, dentists, dental assistants,

-assistants, condo associations, airline pilots, boat captains, flight attendants, government employees and just about any
+condo associations, airline pilots, boat captains, flight attendants, government employees and just about any other group

 Question: When comparing The CPR School